coursera/programming-assignments-demo/custom-graders/DemoCGrader/README.md

 Back in Coursera, under *Docker grader*, click **Upload Build Files**, and select your *DemoCGrader.zip* file.

-Once the upload process is complete, you should be able to click **Publish** and **View as learner.** Try submitting the file */sample-submissions/power/power.c* to see if it works.
+Once the upload process is complete, click **Publish** and **View as learner.** Try submitting the file */ample-submissions/power/power.c* to see if it works.
 With any luck, you should see a score of *100/100*.

 The *Feedback* link should show you what you saved in the *feedback.json* file. *Logs* shows everything printed to the console in the Docker container (which means you can use `print()` commands in *grader.py* to log debugging message).
-Remember: students can see *feedback* but CANNOT see *logs*.
+Remember: students can see *feedback*, but they CANNOT see *logs*.

 ## Author and License Information

-Author: Shawn Hymel
+Author: Shawn Hymel <br />
-Date: August 6, 2022
+Date: August 6, 2022 <br />
-Written for the Coursera online learning platform
+Written for the Coursera online learning platform <br />
 License: 0BSD (unless otherwise stated in the code)

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.